The trees they do grow high: a ballad of medieval arranged marriage?

 James Maidment’s commentary [with my explanations in square brackets], states that the “estate of Craigstoun [or Craigtown or Craigston in Highland Scotland] was acquired by John Urquhart, better known by the name of the Tutor of Cromarty.”
 This John Urquhart of the Cromarty estate, Craigstown, was born in 1547 and died in 1631, aged 84.
 Having had two daughters and three sons from his first marriage and no surviving children from his second, John Urquhart married his third wife, Elizabeth Seton, in 1610, when he was 63 and she was 18.
 On John Urquhart’s death in 1631, his eldest son from his first marriage, John Urquhart (same name) of Laithers was due to inherit.
 The potential inheritor had, however, shown an inability to manage his own affairs and so was disinherited: the estate passed to the eldest grandson, born in 1611, making him 20 years old at the time of his inheritance.
 This grandson, also called John, thus allegedly became The Young Laird of Craigstoun of the song’s title.
 “It would appear”, comments Maidment, “that the ballad refers to [this] grandson, who married Elizabeth, daughter of Sir Robert Innes of that ilk, and by her had one son.”
 Maidment cites John Spalding’s Memorialls of the Troubles in Scotland, written between 1624 and 1645, which states that the marriage of John Urquhart and Elizabeth Innes was “not without her consent, as was thought”, and was done “quietly”.

-If James Maidment’s claims are verifiable, this locates the alleged story behind the song in the 17th century, the baroque period, not the middle ages, which definitively ended during the 15th century.
-However, his claim to locate the details of the song in the lives of John and Elizabeth Urquhart prove false in every detail.
+If James Maidment’s claims are verifiable, this locates the alleged story behind the song in the 17th century, the baroque period, not the middle ages.
+His claim to locate the details of the song in the lives of John and Elizabeth Urquhart prove false in every detail.
 It is not true, as the song says and Maidment claims to verify, that “young Craigstoun” was married in his 12th year, a father in his 13th year, and dead in his 14th year.
 I can’t find a wedding date for the couple, but since John Urquhart died in 1634, let’s assume it was 1633.
 John Urquhart the inheriting grandson was born in 1611, and so was 10 years older than his wife, Elizabeth née Innes, born in 1621: this would make him 22 years old and Elizabeth 12 years old when they wed, making the female the subject of child marriage, not the male.
 The official records also contradict Maidment’s assertion that John and Elizabeth Urquhart had a child, as in the ballad: when John Urquhart died at 23 years old and left Elizabeth Urquhart a widow at 13 years old, they were childless.
 Elizabeth gave birth to three children in the consecutive years from 1636, making her a mother at only 15 years old.
 Her new husband and the father of her three children was Alexander, Lord Brodie.
 Therefore Maidment’s note for the final verse, “By the extinction of the elder branch of the family this son succeeded to the estate of Cromarty” is based on the false assertion that John Urquhart and Elizabeth Innes had a child together and were thus the subjects of the song.

 For a moment, let’s assume the association of ballad and events is real.
 Since all the males in the story are called John, the marital age difference in the song may be an artistic amalgamation of grandfather and grandson’s stories, taken from the gap between the original John Urquhart and his wife, Elizabeth Seton, married at the respective ages of 63 and 18, and the age gap between inheriting grandson John Urquhart and Elizabeth Innes, probably aged 22 and 12, then with the sexes swapped in the ballad.
 But this is a lot of work to alter the supposed originating story to make it fit the ballad, and there are additional insurmountable problems: the song gives an aristocratic title, the young laird (lord) of Craigstoun, but no names or dates to identify any specific person; there is evidence in the family of mature males wedding much younger and immature females, but no evidence of the betrothal of a young woman to a boy, as in the song; and therefore no boy was sent away for education until he was old enough to marry; and there was no child from the marriage in question.
 It is clear, then, that there is no connection between the ballad and the Urquharts, nor is there evidence that the ballad is based on any specific true events.